willfaught/willfaught.github.io/content/blog/2016-03-18-i-took-a-pill-in-ibiza.md

 - mike posner
 - ibiza
 - lyrics
-title: I Took a Pill in Ibiza
+title: I Took A Pill In Ibiza
 ---

 Mike Posner on the popularity of the remix of his song *I Took a Pill in Ibiza*: